ishwarrimal/frontend-interview-preps/README.md

 # Ultimate Frontend Interview Preparation Guide

-Topics I will be covering:
+Topics we will be covering:

 1. [**JavaScript**](./JavaScript/) : Basic and Advance.
 2. [**React**](./React/) : Commonly asked questions and core concepts.